half-duplex/hopebot/README.md

 From the web panel, configure the maubot client and create an Instance for this plugin, then configure it.

 ## Usage
+Users can:
-People with tokens can redeem them by just sending them to the bot.
-No command necessary.
-The only user level command is `!help`.
+- Redeem tokens by just sending them to the bot
+- Use the only user level command, `!help`

 For bot owners, the following commands are available:
 - `!adminhelp` - Links to this document